FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 Existentially quantified formulas are dual to universally quantified formulas.
-Whereas a universal formula in the *context* (i.e., in negative position, or as a hypothesis) is inert until it's pattern is instantiated, an existential *goal* (or, in positive position) is inert until its pattern is instantiated.
+Whereas a universal formula in the *context* (i.e., in negative position, or as a hypothesis) is inert until its pattern is instantiated, an existential *goal* (or, in positive position) is inert until its pattern is instantiated.
 Existential quantifiers can be decorated with patterns that trigger instantiation when matched